 I would propose a bike path along Anabelle View and a bridge to the old bike path and Australian Defence College.
 This would provide a continuous connection from Denman Prospect to the city.

 The bike path along John Gorton Drive falls short of Holborrow Ave, Denman Prospect.
 It is not much but it makes a difference.
-The question why comes to mind.
+The question of why comes to mind.
 Holborrow Ave needs a bike path, too.
 Holborrow Ave is the beginning of something big as the bridge at the end of this street would indicate.
 There will be a lot of houses down this way and possibly still more down toward the river too.
-In the meantime, we can build a bike path to Butters Bridge, one of Canberra’s best kept secrets.
+In the meantime, we can build a bike path to Butters Bridge, one of Canberra’s best-kept secrets.